 2) 24 inches of 2 inch wide metal stock.

-The metal stock will fit in a slight indentation in the floor pan (Red arrow).
-I rounded off the end of the metal strap to conform to it's intended location.
+The metal stock will fit in a slight indentation in the floor pan (red arrow photograph below).
+I rounded off the end of the metal strap to conform to its intended location.

-Lay the metal strap to butt up tight against its intended location.
-Place the electrical outlet box sideways and mark the location of the strap.
-(Red arrow).
+As seen in the photograph below, place the metal strap to butt up tight against its intended location.
+Place the electrical outlet box sideways and mark the location of the strap against the electrical box. (red arrow).
 Note the orientation of the box.
 It's placed sideways because it gives me the height and width that I wanted.
-In addition, the opening should face towards the left side, hidden by the side panel.
+In addition, the opening should face towards the left side, hidden by the side panel. (green arrow).

-Cut the metal strap approx 1 inch beyond the mark.
+Cut the metal strap approx. 1 inch beyond the mark. (red arrow photograph below).
 This is necessary for mounting.
-Bend the strap in a slight "S" shape (red arrow) to allow it to fit perfectly in the indentation in the foot well.
+Bend the strap in a slight "S" shape (green arrow) to allow it to follow the indentation of the foot well.

-Rivet the strap to the box in two locations to prevent the strap from rotating.
+In the photograph below, rivet the strap to the box in two locations (marked and drilled in the above photographs) to prevent the strap from rotating.

-Test fit the installed strap and box.
-The metal strap should fit snugly in the indentation underneath the accelerator pedal and the box should fit tightly against the left interior panel.
-(Red arrows).
-Measure the distance between the bottom of the box and the bottom of the floor pan.
-(Green arrows).
+Test fit the installed strap and box. (photograph below) The metal strap should fit snugly in the indentation underneath the accelerator pedal and the box should fit tightly against the left interior panel. (red arrows).
+Measure the distance between the bottom of the box and the bottom of the floor pan. (green arrows).
 Add one inch for mounting and cut another piece of metal strap to length.

 Final test fit reveals the mounting methodology.
-The box is held in place by two supporting straps, which locates it vertically (blue arrow) and horizontally (red arrow).
+The box is held in place by two supporting straps, which locates it vertically and horizontally (yellow and green arrows).